-- Teachers will be able to see how many questions a student has completed that week, even if they haven’t created a practice schedule.
-(If this is the case, the goal will show up as a dash (-) in this case.
+- Hw many questions a student has completed that week, even if they haven’t created a practice schedule.
+(If this is the case, the goal will show up as a dash (-).)

 - Whether or not a student has any scheduled practice tests that week and whether they completed them.

 - Whether or not the student has connected their account to CollegeBoard for personalized recommendations based on past PSAT/NMSQT or SAT exams.

-For each skill, you can select the View details and browse lessons button to access related content and resources relevant to that skill.
+For each skill, you can select View details and browse lessons button to access related content and resources relevant to that skill.

 Once you select View details and browse lessons next to the skill, a pop-up window appears that includes the following items: